juxor/afaq/markdown/secJ7.md

 and most obviously, the violent resistance of those protecting their power and wealth against those seeking liberty.
 Unsurprisingly, this violence is usually downplayed in history books and the media.
-Second, acts of revenge resulting from the the domination and repression of the system the revolution seeks to end.
+Second, acts of revenge resulting from the domination and repression of the system the revolution seeks to end.
 Such violence is not desired nor the aim of anarchism nor of the revolution.
 As Berkman argued:

 > _"We know that revolution begins with street disturbances and outbreaks; it is the initial phase which involves force and violence.
 But that is merely the